-Initiatives involving "rural roads" are specifically included in this CVSP.
-The State has voluntarily submitted an annual Training Plan to the National Training Center (NTC).
+Yes No Question Are there initiatives involving "rural roads" included in this CVSP?
+Does your State voluntarily submit an annual Training Plan to the National Training Center (NTC)?
+Does your State include activities regarding Migrant Worker Transportation in Rural Areas in this CVSP?